-One option is to place your jar of calendula oil in your electric dehydrator and set it at 100-115F for 5-6 hours.
-Then allow the jar to cool and your oil is ready to use.
+- Place your jar of calendula oil in your electric dehydrator and set it at 100-115F for 5-6 hours.
+Then allow the jar to cool, strain out your calendula flower petals and your oil is ready to use.

 Once your infused oil is done, and the flowers are strained out, be sure to label the jar with both the name, oil type, and date made.

 Store your oil in a dark, cool spot for up to a year.